Value of Reed & Barton Silverware: Francis I

 Use the free screenerStart an appraisalWhat old Reed & Barton silverware can be worth

 Old Reed & Barton can be valuable, especially sterling Francis I flatware, large services, trays, bowls, and better hollowware.
-Reed & Barton silverplate needs a different, usually more modest, comparison.
+Reed & Barton silverplate needs a different, usually more modest, comparison because the value case depends more on design, completeness, and condition than silver weight.

-Recent records show Reed & Barton Francis I flatware and sterling hollowware performing strongly when weight, pattern, and form support demand.
+Recent records show Reed & Barton Francis I flatware and sterling hollowware performing strongly when weight, pattern, set count, and form support demand.
+A 100-piece sterling service, a tray, a bowl, and a plated mixed lot should not be priced from the same comparison.

 Quick value checklist

-- Photograph Reed & Barton marks, sterling or plate marks, pattern, full set count, and hollowware bases.
+- Photograph Reed & Barton marks, sterling or plate marks, pattern details, full set count, knife blades, serving pieces, and hollowware bases.

-- Record weight, dimensions, serving pieces, knives, monograms, dents, and repairs.
+- Record weight, dimensions, number of place settings, serving pieces, knives, monograms, dents, repairs, missing pieces, and any storage chest.

-- Separate Francis I, Lark, sterling trays, bowls, silverplate, and mixed services.
+- Separate Francis I, Lark, sterling trays, bowls, silverplate, weighted pieces, mixed services, and pieces with replaced parts.

 Key value drivers

-- Pattern and line: Francis I often has stronger demand than generic pieces.
+- Pattern and line: Francis I often has stronger demand than generic or incomplete patterns.

 Auction evidence from Appraisily's database